valsson-group/masterclass-22-11/INSTRUCTIONS.md

 td: TD_WELLTEMPERED BIASFACTOR=10
 ```

-Then we define the VES bias potential using the \ref VES_LINEAR_EXPANSION action
+Then we define the VES bias potential using the `VES_LINEAR_EXPANSION` action
 ```plumed
 VES_LINEAR_EXPANSION ...
   LABEL=ves